a woman looking at her reflection in a broken mirror

 Renewing your habits

 It would be best if you eradicated your harmful habits by looking for alternatives.
-You can change your negative habit to positive and more desirable practice.
-For example, you wanted to lose a few pounds, but your problem is that you have a habit of munching and eating unhealthy snacks now and then.
+You can change your negative habits to positive and more desirable practices.
+For example, you want to lose a few pounds, but your problem is that you have a habit of munching and eating unhealthy snacks now and then.
 To address this, try to nibble on healthier options or replace the act of eating by doing some exercise.
 If you want to keep your hands busy, you can try to paint your fingernails, give yourself a pedicure, play cards, play a mobile game, play darts, and others.
 This will be tough at the beginning, but consistency is the key.

 Plan for hurdles

 You must be ready for any unexpected events as you go through the process of eliminating addiction.
 You should be aware of people and events that may trigger your addiction.
 You should decide beforehand how you will handle such obstacles that will make your commitment difficult.
 You can write your plan and then visualize this plan.
-Visualization is an important technique that is used not only in addiction removal, but also by people in various professions.
-By mentally and visually rehearsing yourself being successful in facing tough incidents, there is an increased chance that you will become successful when you are already facing such challenges in real life.
+Visualization is an important technique that is used not only in addiction removal but also by people in various professions.
+By mentally and visually rehearsing yourself to be successful in facing tough incidents, there is an increased chance that you will become successful when you are already facing such challenges in real life.

 Support from family and friends

 No man is an island, even an addict who wants to rehabilitate needs company.
-You should ask the people that are surrounding you to give you support regarding your decision to remove your addiction.
+You should ask the people who are surrounding you to give you support regarding your decision to remove your addiction.
 Invite them to help you achieve your goal and choose the positive individuals that will encourage you during times when you feel you cannot accomplish your plan.
 You should be ready, honest, and courageous to ask other people for help because you cannot do it alone.

 Overcoming addiction is indeed a difficult task.
 However, you can overcome this by searching for strength.
 Strength comes from one’s self beginning when you decide to be ready, honest, and courageous in facing your addiction.
 It is a powerful thing to commit to a plan and to stick with it to remove the dependency.
 Strengthening your mind and body also comes to meditation, which helps in facing hurdles and in eliminating the people and things that will pull you back to your addiction.
 Moreover, the support and care from your family and friends is undoubtedly a powerful force to say farewell to an addiction!